idio-lang/idio-by-example/idio-source/strings.rst

 code points.

-You can capture substrings of strings from an index position :samp:`{p0}` through to but excluding another index position (which defaults to the string's length).
+You can capture substrings of strings from an index position :samp:`{p0}` through to but excluding another index position (defaulting to the rest of the string).

 .. code-block:: idio
    :caption: :file:`string-access.idio`